By reading this article, you will learn more about the SAR testing process and mobile SAR value of mobile phones & other mobile devices.

 Specific Absorption Rate (SAR) measures the amount of RF energy absorbed by a human or animal body.
 SAR testing must be done on all wireless devices that have radiating parts closer than 20 cm to the human body or head.

 Devices with low power make an exception.
 In Europe, all devices with the power of 20 mW or higher, need their SAR value to be evaluated.
 In Canada and the USA, whether the device’s SAR value needs to be evaluated depends on the distance between the user and the device, the power and the frequency, in which the product radiates.
-The mobile phone is a radio transmitter and receiver and therefore also needs to be tested for SAR.
+A mobile phone is a radio transmitter and receiver and therefore also needs to be tested for SAR.
 Mobile SAR value varies from device to device.
-Exposure from a mobile phone is localized depending on where the phone is placed and the guidelines for mobile phones specify the maximum level of Rf energy that can be absorbed by the head or body with a safety margin.
+Exposure from a mobile phone is localized depending on where the phone is placed and the guidelines for mobile phones specify the maximum level of RF energy that can be absorbed by the head or body with a safety margin.
 SAR is expressed in units of watts per kilogram (W/kg).

 What mobile radiation actually is?